MitchBradley/Grbl_Esp32-wiki/Basic-GCode-Visualizer-Specification.md

 - Color code by move type (G0, G1, G2/G3) No visualization of non move gcode.
 No visualization of extruder.
 - Can be launched from WebUI browser
 - Fast as possible loading.
 Do not animate loading.
-- It is not intended to show job progress.
+- It is not intended to show job progress (not sync'd with machine progress)

 ### Requirements